 FABULOUS news to share!
-Over the past two weeks both Abigail Reynolds and I were interviewed (along with lots of other people, as you will see) for a Wall Street Journal article celebrating the enduring passion for Jane Austen.
+Over the past two weeks, I was interviewed (along with lots of other people, as you will see) for a Wall Street Journal article celebrating the enduring passion for Jane Austen.
 On the eve of the 200th anniversary of the publication of Austen’s “darling child” – that being Pride and Prejudice, which was released on January 28, 1813 – everyone is talking about Austen, even the Wall Street Journal!
 I was especially fortunate to casually mention the memorabilia I have collected, most of them gifts from my wonderful fans, and the reporter Alexandra Alter was so intrigued that I scored a photo shoot!
 Talk about surreal.
 Photographer Annie Tritt – her website here – drove over 3 hours from San Francisco and spent nearly 3 hours snapping pictures in my modest office.
 At the behest of Annie and my husband Steve, I donned my favorite Regency ballgown and did my best Top Model impression while we chatted between poses.
 LOL!

 The article posted today.
 Yeah!
 It is a marvelous article well worth reading for the wealth of Jane Austen information and love that is relayed.
 Alexandra Alter certainly did her homework and wrote a stunning narrative.
 I am honored to be mentioned, and super thrilled to have my picture featured.
 Unbelievable!